• We are sorry, but NCBI web applications do not support your browser and may not function properly. More information

 Evaluations Following Initial Diagnosis

-To establish the extent of disease in an individual diagnosed with Waardenburg syndrome type I (WS1), no evaluations other than audiology assessment are necessary.
+To establish the extent of disease and needs in an individual diagnosed with Waardenburg syndrome type I (WS1), the following evaluations (if not performed as part of the evaluation that led to the diagnosis) are recommended:

 Treatment of Manifestations